ecrc/ExaGeoStatCPP/USER_MANUAL.md

 * {Optional} To set the target theta

         --ttheta=<value:value:....:value>
-* {Optional} To set the seed value, the default is 0
+* {Optional} To set the seed value, Default is 0

         --seed=<value>
-* {Optional} To set the run mode value, the default is standard
+* {Optional} To set the run mode value, Default is standard

         --run_mode=<verbose/standard>
-* {Optional} To set the path of log files to be written, the default is ./exageostat-cpp/synthetic_ds/
+* {Optional} To set the path of log files to be written, Default is ./exageostat-cpp/synthetic_ds/

         --log_path=<path/to/file>
-* {Optional} To enable reading a CSV file containing real data, if not entered the default is the generation of synthetic data
+* {Optional} To enable reading a CSV file containing real data, if not entered the default is the generation of synthetic data.

         --data_path=<path/to/file>
-* {Optional} To enable out-of-core (OOC), the default is OFF
+* {Optional} To enable Out of core technology, Default is OFF

         --OOC
-* {Optional} To enable approximation mode, the default is ON
+* {Optional} To enable approximation mode, Default is ON

         --approximation_mode
-* {Optional} To enable writing log files, the default is OFF
+* {Optional} To enable writing log files, Default is OFF

         --log